 Mount Tahan, by the way, is said to be a challenge to climb, requiring several days of trekking through jungle.
 Do not go without a guide familiar with the jungles here.
 Not even if you’re the outdoorsy type and have camped in jungles elsewhere.

-But for the nature-loving tourist who just wants to visit an ancient rainforest, read on.
+But for the nature-loving tourist who just wants to visit the ancient rainforest of Taman Negara, read on.

 Canopy walkway hike